-How to Increase Longevity with He Shou Wu
+Longevity and He Shou Wu Fact or Fiction?

 Since there are references to this man and his lineage in ancient Chinese government documents, I tend to think that there is at least a glimmer of truth to the tale (though some reference his name as Ho).
 At the time Mr. He lived, the He Shou Wu herb was unknown in the Chinese Materia Medica, where all the medical knowledge of the day was compiled, mostly for use by the ruling class.
 Following the spread of Mr. He’s story, this root was found to be the single most potent tonic herb in all of China.
 When harvested, this root bears a remarkable resemblance to a knobby little human, with a torso, arms and legs, and a face, where the creeping vines grow where the hair would be.
 It also tends to grow in pairs.

 In terms of Chinese medicine, He Shou Wu is a tonic to the kidneys, the liver, and the blood, and is known to strengthen the spine, knees, and ankles, as well as rejuvenate reproductive organs.
 Modern science is catching up with these folk tales and is finding quite a lot of uses for this robust little root.

 If someone is infected with tuberculosis, they can turn to He Shou Wu, though there are much more practical (and likely) uses.
 Reducing inflammation is one of the biggest ways this root can help us, reducing insomnia, managing cholesterol levels, and even helping to ease constipation are among its other credits.
 It can help to strengthen muscles, tendons, and nerves.